cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 * The Cosmos SDK currently lacks a comprehensive ADR for the cryptographic package.

-* If a blockchain project requires a cryptographic curve that is not supported by the current SDK, they are obligated to fork the SDK repository and make modifications.
+* If a blockchain project requires a cryptographic curve that is not supported by the current SDK, the most likely scenario is that they will need to fork the SDK repository and make modifications.
 These modifications could potentially make the fork incompatible with future updates from the upstream SDK, complicating maintenance and integration.

 * Type leakage of specific crypto data types expose backward compatibility and extensibility challenges.